JackLawhorn/Heavens-Above-Gardens-Below/Posts/Deep Deserts.md

 ---

-The Deep Deserts are an arid region at the northernmost reaches of the [[Old World]] continent and of the [[Known World]].
+The Deep Deserts are an arid region at the northernmost reaches of the [[Old World continent]] and of the [[Known World]].
 This place was so warped by the [[nyxfire]] of the [[Wild Magics]] in [[prehistory]] that their sands have fused into crystalline formations and that the influence of the [[Laws of Power]] themselves is limited here.

 ## Geography

 The Deep Deserts are a region with a unique geography all their own.
-Though there exist other deserts in the [[Beastlands]] to the south of the [[Old World]] continent, this area is overwhelmingly comprised of sand and lacking areas of dirt and even scrub vegetation.
+Though there exist other deserts in the [[Beastlands]] to the south of the [[Old World continent]], this area is overwhelmingly comprised of sand and lacking areas of dirt and even scrub vegetation.

 To the south lies the rest of the [[Valley of Ruins]] and the rest of the Old World continent, and to the west the desert becomes more coastal until it reaches the [[Gold Coast]] and the [[Sink]].
 Like the rest of the continent, the east is still steeped in the [[Astral Wilds]] forming a natural barrier for races of the [[Orior]] and the [[noble beasts]] alike.